Andhra Pradesh: Man Killed in Suspected Honor Killing

 The families of the couple were not aware of the wedding until the pictures were shared, a police official said.

-The bride had shared her wedding pictures with her brothers in the afternoon and expected them to visit the groom's residence, Divya said.
+The bride had shared her wedding pictures with her brothers in the afternoon and expected them to visit the groom's residence, Vidhya said.

 When the couple reached the groom's house in Dwarapudi village late at night, it was locked as his father, who runs a clothes business in the village, was not at home.